dgaydukov/cert-ocpjp11/files/ocpjp11.md

     </dependency>
 ```
 Disruptor (kind of `BlockingQueue`) - moves data (messages/events) between threads within same process with support:
-Disruptor is a bad naming, cause what is actually is - non-blocking single writer queue, there can be many readers, cause each reader maintain its own sequence, but only single writer
+Disruptor is a bad naming, cause what is actually is - non-blocking multi-reader/writer queue.
+Since each reader maintains sequence, you can have many readers that read from queue.
 * multicast events - send same message to multiple consumers
-* consumer dependency graph - if we have 3 consumer A depends on B which depends on C, so we don't want C to get new message until both A & B completed handling of this message
+* consumer dependency graph - if we have 3 consumers: A depends on B which depends on C, so we don't want C to get new message until both A & B completed handling of this message
 * memory pre-allocation - preallocate the storage required for the events within the Disruptor so GC won't run and stall your system
 * optionally lock-free - use memory barrier & compare-and-swap algo to get lock-free performance
 * not breaking SWP, while queue does